 Here’s the latest exciting — and unnerving — unmanned system to catch our eye: a 1.5-ton robot that shoots the ever-living crap out of things.
-Oh, and the manufacturer, Northrop Grumman — most famous for building the B-2 stealth bomber — decided to call it MADSS, as in angry or insane.
-Perhaps they could’ve been… Keep reading →
+Oh, and the manufacturer, Northrop Grumman, most famous for building the B-2 stealth bomber, decided to call it MADSS, as in angry or insane.
+Perhaps they could’ve been a little… Keep reading →

 NATIONAL PRESS CLUB: Since 9/11, robots have become commonplace tools for the military, police bomb squads, and hazardous materials teams.
 But as budgets tighten, not even the Pentagon can afford to buy many types of robots, each for a different mission.